usermax83/Jira-Context-MCP/README.md

 - Node.js 20.17.0 or higher
 - A Jira account with API access
-- A Jira API token (can be generated at https://id.atlassian.com/manage-profile/security/api-tokens)
+- A Jira API token (can be generated at [Atlassian API Tokens](https://id.atlassian.com/manage-profile/security/api-tokens))

 ### Installation